Hello Fellow Mothers of Beautiful Children Who Happen to Have CVI,

 We never close, but our befuddled brains play mean jokes on us.
 For me, after another night of consoling, bouncing, and worrying, I’d drag myself into a closet.
 Then, I’d realize the closet was not the shower.
 So, for a moment, I would forget just why I was standing in the closet.
 Then, I’d shuffle off to the shower.

 I would stand, head bowed to focus the hot water on my aching neck.
-As I stared absently at the tiles on the shower floor, the Barry Manilow song “I made it through the rain” began playing in my head.
+Staring absently at the tiles on the shower floor, the Barry Manilow song “I made it through the rain” began playing in my head.
 Every.
 Single.
 Morning.

 And, no offense, to 70’s soft rock, or Mr. Manilow, but I am NOT a fan.

-It seemed less an anthem, and more of a cruel joke produced by my quickly declining mind.
+It seemed less an anthem, and more of a mean spirited joke produced by my declining mind.

 Sometimes I’d find myself wondering which was worse, the new routine of 4 hours of nonconsecutive sleep, or the promise of being serenaded by Barry Manilow in the morning.
 (Again, it’s not YOU, Mr. Manilow.
 It’s me.)